isomerpages/mas-moneysense/pages/Major Financial Decisions.md

 Having solid plans is key when it comes to major financial decisions, such as buying a home and starting your family. / These are long-term commitments that you want to get right. / Let us share some tips for preparing for these important milestones in your life!”

-* Getting married
+* Getting Married

-* Having children
+* Having Children

-* Buying a home
+* Buying A Home